 Patient characteristics:

 535 patients with a new diagnosis of AAV from the four trials were studied.
 Patient clinical characteristics at diagnosis and during follow-up are shown in Table 2.
 Of the 535 patients, disease status was available at both 3 months and 6 months in 354 patients.
 Complete data on all variables to perform regression analyses was available in 329 patients for mortality, 325 for ESRF and 329 patients for the composite of ESRF or death.
+It may sometimes be difficult to differentiate between ongoing disease activity and damage especially in relation to renal items.
+Whilst 65% of the patients at entry had at least one renal item scored, only 2.9% of the patients at 3 months and 3.5% at 6 months had at least one scored renal item.
+This suggests that the risk of misclassifying damage as disease activity was small.

 At three and six months, 84.8% and 89.8% patients achieved remission respectively.
 At six months, of the 354 patients, 283 (79.9%) were in sustained remission, 35 (10%) had late remission, 18 (5.2%) had relapsing disease and 18 (5.2%) refractory disease.